 - Have a good honours degree

-- Have a professional qualification in Mental Health OR significant direct experience, paid or voluntary, of working within mental health (at least one year)
+- Have a professional qualification in Mental Health OR significant direct experience, paid or voluntary, of working within mental health (at least six months)

 - Are established in therapy with a BPC registered psychoanalytic psychotherapist or psychoanalyst (NOT a psychodynamic psychotherapist) prior to starting the course, or ideally by the time you apply.
 You can find the names of all registered BPC clinicians here: https://www.bpc.org.uk/find-a-therapist/bpc-register

 Assessment is through a mixture of essays and written academic submissions on psychoanalytic theory as well as your clinical work with your patient.
 Clinical work is assessed by your supervisors and clinical seminar leaders who will provide feedback on whether you are able to pass the clinical element of the course.
 All assessments are undertaken by course staff, verified by the Course Lead as well as other staff and then ratified by the assessment board of the University of Essex.